Help! My dog won’t eat!

 Dogs who are ill do at times self-fast to instinctively clean and detox their system.
 Make sure you keep them well hydrated and perhaps offer tripe with some lukewarm water.
 This is also a great solution for dogs after an operation; it’s bland, mild and smells very appetising to your dog!

 If you feed 3 times a day switch it to 2 times a day and importantly don’t allow for grazing or a lot of treats.
-Serve yummy food, if no interest just removes the bowl and serve it next feeding time.
+Serve yummy food, if no interest, just remove the bowl and serve it next feeding time.

 5. Big life changes